How to Cook a Pastured Turkey like a Pro

 Or, take out at 160, cover with foil, and let sit until temperature hits 165.

 Cooking time is usually 4-5 hours, or cook at a higher temp and reduce your cook time.
+The general guideline for pastured turkey is 12-15 minutes per pound, uncovered, at 325°F. (As a point of comparison, the recommendation for conventionally-raised turkeys is generally 20 minutes per pound)

 If you hear only one thing, hear this: Resist your conventional-turkey cooking instincts, and don't overcook your turkey!
 Watch the temp, not the time.
 When cooked just to 165°F at the thickest part of the thigh it will be perfectly cooked and bursting with flavor and juices.

-Defrosting guide & rotisserie cooking options here.
+Defrosting guide here.

 What other questions do you have?
 Comment below and let us know!